Management Bulletin 14-05

 The purpose of this Management Bulletin (MB) is to provide updated information governing child development contractor travel and per diem rates and to rescind and replace MB 11-32.

-Early Education and Support Division (EESD) contractors must now utilize the revised rates found on the EESD Contractor Travel Guide Web page.
-If reimbursement has already been provided for travel on or after January 1, 2014, and additional reimbursement is claimed in accordance with these revised rules, payments may be processed to take advantage of the new rates.
+Early Education and Support Division (EESD) contractors must utilize the revised rates found on the EESD Contractor Travel Guide Web page at http://www.cde.ca.gov/sp/cd/ci/eesdcontractortravel.asp.
 The revised rates and rules are summarized in the CDE document and Web page link referred to above.
 Contractors are urged to read this document carefully.
 Please note that reimbursement for meals and incidentals has been and continues to be for actual expenses only.
 Although receipts for meals need not be attached to travel reimbursement documentation, the per diem amounts are maximums and not an automatic allowance.
 Therefore, contractors must advise their staff who travel to keep the following in mind:

 - Receipts for meals must be maintained by the traveler, as evidence that the amount claimed is not in excess of the amount of actual expense.